yaronf/I-D/STAR/draft-ietf-acme-star.md

 certificate is fetched can't be easily replicated by an on-path HTTP cache.
 Reducing the caching properties of the protocol makes STAR clients increasingly dependent on the ACME server availability.
-This might be problematic given the relatively high rate of client-server interactions in a STAR ecosystem.
+This might be problematic given the relatively high rate of client-server interactions in a STAR ecosystem and especially when multiple endpoints (e.g., a high number of CDN edge nodes) end up requesting the same certificate.
 Clients and servers should consider using the mechanism described in
 {{certificate-get-nego}} to mitigate the risk.